JanuaryLabs/serverize/src/pages/guides/bun.md

 - Automating Deployments with CI/CD
 - Takeaways

+### TL;DR

+Use `npx serverize setup bun` to auto configure your Next.js project.
+Continue if you'd like to understand the steps in more detail and customize the setup further.

 ### Prerequisites

 - You need Docker installed on your machine to follow this guide, if it isn't installed yet, follow the [Docker installation guide](https://docs.docker.com/engine/install/) to set it up for your computer.